euphorie/Euphorie/docs/implementation/client/flow.rst

   factors, as determined by the :obj:`euphorie.content.question.IQuestion` interface, are multiplied.
-If the resulting value is below or equal to 15 the priority is low, if the value is between 15 and 50 (included) the priority is high, and values above 50 indicate a high priority.
+If the resulting value is below or equal to 15 the priority is low, if the value is between 15 and 50 (included) the priority is medium, and values above 50 indicate a high priority.

 .. note::
    Changing the effect/frequency/probability factors here will reset the